-One of the largest mortgage lenders in the UK, the Bank of Mum and Dad are providing crucial cash injections to one in four property purchases, as they are expected to give or loan over £5.7 billion this year alone.
+One of the largest mortgage lenders in the UK, the Bank of Mum and Dad is providing crucial cash injections to one in four property purchases and was set to give or loan over £5.7 billion in 2018 alone.

 Interestingly, whilst British parents are propping up property purchases worth £82 billion, the amounts being handed over by the Bank of Mum and Dad are actually in decline.
 Overall, the amount changing hands fell 17% over the last 12 months, research from financial services company L&G shows.